marijnkoolen/reading-impact-model/docs/impact.md

 a plot development, part of the storyworld or a stylistic feature.

-Example Sentence Surprise: <span classname="sentence-text"> *"There is a great unexpected twist at the end."* </span>
+Example Sentence Surprise:  *"There is a great unexpected twist at the end."*

 This sentence indicates both surprise (*“unexpected twist”*) and a